-Ascend Justice (formerly known as the Domestic Violence Legal Clinic and the Family Defense Center) provides free legal assistance to survivors of domestic violence and families impacted by the child welfare system.
+Ascend Justice provides free legal assistance to survivors of gender-based violence and families impacted by the child welfare system.
+We serve clients through our three different divisions: Family Law and Orders of Protection, 2) Systemic Justice Division (Family Defense, Economic Justice, and Incarcerated Survivors), and 3) Immigration and Client Support Services.
 Our Order of Protection Division provides same-day services for Orders of Protection at our Cook County Domestic Violence Courthouse location (555 W. Harrison Street, Chicago).
 Ascend Justice staff attorneys go on to represent some of these clients seeking an Emergency Order of Protection and continue to represent them for the duration of their cases, while others are offered representation at a later date.
-Our Extended Services Division also provides comprehensive services in the following areas: family law, immigration, child welfare, housing and employment issues, crime victim compensation applications, and other economic justice issues.
-Ascend Justice also partners with the Domestic Violence Division in the DV Pro Bono Project, a volunteer effort aimed at large firm and corporate attorneys.
+Our other divisions (family law, immigration, child welfare, housing and employment issues, crime victim compensation applications, and other economic justice issues) provide comprehensive services. at our 17 N. State Street, Chicago location.

-PILI Fellows and Interns are an integral part of our agency during the busy summer months and help to provide direct legal services for clients in Ascend Justice’s Order of Protection Division and Extended Services.
+PILI Fellows and Interns are an integral part of our agency during the busy summer months and help to provide direct legal services for clients.
 Fellows and Interns may work in one or more of the following divisions:

 Order of Protection Division – Fellows and Interns will spend part of their time working with pro se litigants seeking to file civil emergency orders of protection in the Domestic Violence Courthouse.
 Their duties include conducting client intakes and explaining the court process to clients, preparing court documents and client communications, accompanying pro se litigants to court, and performing legal research.
 If they receive their 711 License, Fellows and Interns may act as counsel under the direct supervision of an attorney.
 Spanish language proficiency or 711-License eligibility are both helpful, but not required.